Evaluation Management

 This focuses on the punctuality and scheduling discipline of the evaluation process, specifically measuring the percentage of evaluations completed within their designated timeframes.
 This assesses the effectiveness of evaluation planning and execution at the Country Office level.

-• Non-Overdue Evaluations / Total Evaluations = % of On-Time Evaluations
+Completed Evaluations / Evaluation Planned for the year = % of Completed Evaluations

 A) % Evaluations without a management response 6+ weeks after evaluation (50% of Part 2)